MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 ## Requirements

-For this tutorial, basic knowledge of how to create a player for your title is needed so that you can perform a **GetPlayerProfile** on the player.
+For this tutorial, basic knowledge of how to create a player for your title is needed, so that you can perform a **GetPlayerProfile** on the player.

 It is also worthwhile to read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where we configure profile constraints.